How gas prices have changed in St. Louis in the last week

 #3.
 Virginia: $0.162

-You may also like: Where people in St. Louis are moving to most
+You may also like: Cities with the most expensive homes in St. Louis metro area